rexray/rexray/.docs/index.md

   --name temp01 busybox
 $ docker exec temp01 "ls /mystore"
 ```

+Congratulations, you have used `REX-Ray` to provide persistence for stateless
+containers!

 Examples using MongoDB, Postgres, and more with persistent storage can be found
 at [Application Examples](/user-guide/application/).